scuzzydude/asimov/asimov.md

 Let's say you're a software engineer.
 Not one of the cool ones, who plays guitar and can talk smack about basketball and reads, cool, thought-provoking science fiction, but one of the more stereotypical ones, the kind you see on HBO's docuseries, *Silicon Valley*.
 You read a lot, but it's more of the fantasy side of things, that unfortunately gets jumbled up in the same bookstore aisle with the hard science-fiction.
 You like to read about magic and spells and dragons and orcs, not the future history of mankind.
 On Tuesday and Thursdays, you spend hours practicing sword fighting, and on Wednesday you play old-school Dungeons and Dragons with your other geeky friends.
 You listen to Zeppelin, but only II and IV because of the Tolkien references.[^16] You get to see members of the opposite sex once a year when you load your RV and make a cross country tour of Renaissance Festivals.

 You've been in a funk, because your roommate for your study-year abroad in England, Kelvin[^17], is a crypto-billionaire, and you're barely able to afford to pay your personal-stretcher, Karl, after sword practice.
 You thought about mining bitcoin back in 2012, you've got the high-end computer gear in your basement.
 That gear has been tied up with your masterpiece since 2009.
-You designed software that took Peter Jackson's full ten-hour epic LOTR trilogy and re-rendered the entire movie with Viggo Mortensen's face replaced with your own, and your sword partner, Daryl's face on Elijah's Wood's body.
+You designed software that took Peter Jackson's full ten-hour epic LOTR trilogy and re-rendered the entire movie with Viggo Mortensen's face replaced with your own, and your sword partner, Daryl's face on Elijah Wood's body.
 Gandalf is rendered from stock footage of Steve Jobs.
 Best yet - the Gollum - the Gollum is Kelvin.
 Burn baby, burn.

 You decide nobody appreciates Tolkien as much as you do.
 There are already thousands of lame Tolkien Scoots on the market, mostly people who write fan fiction or Hobbit recipe books.